brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 ## Peer Review

 _At each intermediate stage, what will peer-review do?_

-Perform a manual inspection of the code and specification to check for readability and (pervived) correctness.
+At peer review stage, students will perform a manual inspection of the code and specification to check for readability and (perceived) correctness.

-_How many peers will review, and how?_

 Each pair of students working together could review one other assignments each, individually, thereby generating two batches of feedback for each submitted assignment.